yeze322/botframework-sdk/Orchestrator/docs/BFOrchestratorInteractive.md

 # Interactive

-Orchestrator CLI has an "interactive" command which enables a user dynamiclly interacts with an Orchestrator base lanaguage model and refine a training utterance set through some CLI commandlets.
+Orchestrator CLI has an "interactive" command which enables a user to dynamiclly interact with an Orchestrator base lanaguage model and refine a training utterance set through some CLI commandlets.

 During an interactive session, the command loads an Orchestrator base model